alecramsay/rdafn/README.md

     in my [baseline](https://github.com/alecramsay/baseline) GitHub repo,
     and we're also already using the graph in Todd's [ensembles](https://github.com/proebsting/ensembles) repo to support generating spanning trees.
-    So, by definition, the plans in the ensemble we will score are contiguous, i.e., we don't check that.
+    So, by definition, the plans in the ensemble we will score are contiguous&#8212;we don't check that.
 -   While we used the official 2020 census total population data to generate the the root maps in my [baseline](https://github.com/alecramsay/baseline) repo, as opposed to adjusted population data (if any),